- Bedrooms: 4

 We provide lots of brochures and guides in the house, but here are a few important details..........

 Between Easter and the end of October, there's a well stocked general store at the end of the lane nearest the road, about five minutes walk.
-A fab fish and chip shop/cafe, amusement arcade and other facilities are perhaps 15 minutes walk away, all operating during the summer months.
+A fab fish and chip shop, amusement arcade and other facilities are perhaps 15 minutes walk away, all operating during the summer months.
 The clubhouse near the beach road is open to the public (bar and entertainment in mid/high season), and the bar close to Diglea campsite does good homely food.

 At other times of the year the nearest shops are in Snettisham village, a couple of miles inland.
-It offers a good range of facilities, including a Co-op with an indoor cashpoint, small general store, pharmacy, surgery, post office, quirky second hand bookshop, craft shop, gallery, hairdresser, charity shop, garden centre, a couple of good pubs and a restaurant.
+It offers a good range of facilities, including a Co-op with an indoor cashpoint, small general store, pharmacy, surgery, vet, quirky second hand bookshop, craft shop, gallery, hairdresser, charity shop, garden centre, a couple of good pubs and a restaurant.
 There are regular car boot sales in the summer which are very popular, and a fascinating general auction every Friday morning throughout the year (look up Cruso and Wilkin online)

 Snettisham beach (a few minutes walk along rough footpaths) consists of a mixture of shingle, sand and shells.
 It's very quiet and often deserted apart from a few walkers, and activity around the sailing club (www.snetbeach.co.uk) during the summer months.